Information For Authors

 The Acknowledgment section should follow the Discussion and has three components.

 Contributors: List those who contributed to the manuscript but do not meet the criteria for authorship.
 The Editors reserve the right to request a letter of agreement from those listed in the Acknowledgment section.
-If you cite individuals (rather than groups) in any Acknowledgement, you will be asked to provide written approval from each for including their name(s) when the manuscript is accepted for publication.
+Suppose you cite individuals (rather than groups) in any Acknowledgement.
+In that case, you will be asked to provide written approval from each for including their name(s) when the manuscript is accepted for publication.

 Prior presentations: Include the name and date of any conference at which the paper was presented (Include DOI)